Paul North Rice: New York Public Library

+In 1939, Rice was elected to the executive board of the Society for the Libraries of New York University.

 Rice was involved with the Farmington Plan during World War II, working with Waldo Gifford Leland, Archibald MacLeish, Milton E. Lord and Keyes Metcalf.
 He was also in charge of securing rare books in the event of an air raid at the New York Public library.
 He was a board member of the Victory Book Campaign.

 During the war, Rice corresponded with novelist Frederic Dannay, creator of the Ellery Queen pseudonym.
 He also corresponded with an Italian prisoner of war, held in New York, who requested the text of the Geneva Convention.

 In 1942, Rice received a letter from Franz Boaz, regarding compensation for Roman Jakobson.
 Also in 1942, he wrote sent a check for .40c to the Association of Research Libraries, and wrote that "he was tempted to send .80c to cover 1943 as well."

 In 1944, Rice wrote to Robert M. Lester, Secretary of the Carnegie Corporation in regards to a request about a book supposedly published by Joel Augustus Rogers in 1927.
 Rice's investigation found no indication that the book was published in 1927; it had only been mentioned in Rogers' entry in "Who's Who in Colored America."

 In 1946, Rice was involved in a national committee purchasing books from Germany, many of which would end up at the New York Public Library.
-He bought $275,000 worth of dollars worth of books from Europe and Asia in 1946.
+He bought $275,000 worth of books from Europe and Asia in 1946.

 In 1947, he wrote an article entitled "Has the Association of Research Libraries Proved Worth While?"
+He also attended the American Library Association Conference in Chicago, and apparently an event in Dayton in that year.

 In 1948, Rice received 34 Admiralty charts of the U.S. East Coast at the time of the American Revolution, presented by the British Consul General in New York, Sir Francis Evans.
 Also in 1948, he was a guest of honor at the annual meeting of the Poetry Society of America.